Ekene Som Mekwunye

 Ekene Som Mekwunye (born 22 April 1978) is a Nigerian film director, producer, screenwriter and educator.
-He is known for directing and producing films like Light In The Dark, One Lagos Night, Honey Money, Sylvia and Èwò.
+He is known for directing and producing films like Light In The Dark, One Lagos Night, Honey Money, Sylvia (2018 film) and Èwò.

 Career

 Mekwunye started his career being a camera assistant at his church before securing a job at Africa Magic, where he worked on 53extra and Jara as well as all Channel O contents in Nigeria.
 He later attended New York Film Academy in Los Angeles to study filmmaking.
 Shortly after his return, he joined MTV shuga as a project coordinator overseeing the production of its hit TV series titled Shuga 3.
 He directed a short film, Oblivious which won an AMVCA (Africa Magic Viewers Choice Award) in 2015 for best short film.

 After leaving MTV Shuga, He started his company, Riverside Productions after and created a TV show called My Big Nigerian Wedding which went on to become a big wedding reality TV show in Africa.
 He later produced 3 short films titled The Encounter, A Simple Letter and Lasgidi Vice.
 The Encounter won an AMVCA for best sound track/original score in 2017 and Lasgidi Vice got to screen at the Cannes International Film Festival in 2018.
 He produced his first feature film titled Sylvia, which was released in Nigerian cinemas in September 2018, they film also screened at various International film festivals including Nollywood Week in Paris and BFI.

 He directed his first feature film, which he also produced with Chidinma Uzodike titled Light In The Dark, which was released in Nigerian and Ghanaian cinemas on 25 January 2019.
 It got 3 nominations at the AMVCA 2022 including the highly coveted Best Director.
 It went on to screen at film festivals in 5 continents including, Nollywood Week in Paris, Silicon Valley African Film festival and Soo Film Festivals both in the United States, Brasilia International film festival in Brazil, Durban International Film Festival in South Africa and other countries in India, Egypt, Tunisia, Nigeria and Australia.
 He won the Best Director award at the Kaduna International Film Festival in 2020 for the same film.